jmacadie/aoc-rs/README.md

 Generally speaking, I'm trying to stick to standard library.
 This is a learning exercise for me & I don't want an external crate to magically do all the work for me.
-I do make an exception for [itertools](https://docs.rs/itertools/latest/itertools/), is which is de facto part of the standard library as far as I'm concerned
+I do make an exception for [itertools](https://docs.rs/itertools/latest/itertools/), is which is de facto part of the standard library as far as I'm concerned.
-On odd days I'll use other crates too, e.g. the [MD-5 crate](https://docs.rs/md-5/latest/md5/) for [2015/day_04](2015/day_04/src/main.rs)
+On odd days I'll use other crates too, e.g. the [MD-5 crate](https://docs.rs/md-5/latest/md5/) for [2015/day_04](2015/day_04/src/main.rs).

 I only started in 2021 and did my first year in Python, because I didn't know any better!
-In fairness, Python is a great language to do AoC, but I discovered Rust shortly after finishing that year and switched allegiance
+In fairness, Python is a great language to do AoC, but I discovered Rust shortly after finishing that year and switched allegiance.

 ## Structure